wiggick/POIUtility/README.md

 <img src="https://github.com/wiggick/POIUtility.cfc/blob/master/docs/ugly_spreadsheet.PNG">

-# Kinky Solutions POI ColdFusion Custom Tag

-by [Ben Nadel][1]
+# POIUtility.cfc

 The POIUtility.cfc is a ColdFusion component that helps you read Microsoft Excel files into ColdFusion queries as well as convert ColdFusion queries into multi-sheet Microsoft Excel files.

 ## Features

+* Supports creation of both xls ans xlsx
 * Optional Header Row.
+* Optional Header Start Row
+* Optional Data Start Row
+* Optional Column Start Row
+* Optional number of columns to read
+* Optional number of rows to read
-* Basic CSS style definitions for header, row, and alternating row.
+* Basic CSS style definitions for header, row, and alternating row using a CSSRule.cfc engine
 * Write single or multiple Excel sheets at one time.
 * Read entire workbook into array of sheets or read in single sheet.

-## POI ColdFusion Custom Tag Features
+# POI ColdFusion Custom Tag Features

-* Create Excel documents using ColdFusion custom tags.
+* Create Excel documents in either xls or xlsx using ColdFusion custom tags.
 * Write Excel file to file server or to a ColdFusion variable (or both).
 * CSS control at the global, column, row, and cell levels (with proper cascading).
 * Date and Number mask support.